 Perspective + Problem Solving

 Without a sense of how your work in a STEM job will translate in the real world, you cannot put your soft skills to real use.
 Being able to apply ideas to a range of situations and effectively analyze results shows a big-picture approach to your vocation.
 In a technical interview, be prepared to explain how you would solve a hypothetical problem.
-Learn to be concise in your answer to show your clarity of judgement and tendency toward simple, effective solutions.
+Your problem-solving skills are crucial in showing your clarity of judgment and ability to come up with simple, effective solutions.

 Creativity + Critical Thinking

-To solve big problems in STEM-related fields such as engineering, software development, research, computer science, or biotech, you must be able “think outside of the box.”
+To solve big problems in STEM-related fields such as engineering, software development, research, computer science, or biotech, you must be able to “think outside of the box.”
 This means identifying the problem your work is meant to solve and presenting multiple solutions you will prototype and test until the right solution is reached.
-Being willing to take a different perspective can make all the difference in making the best decisions.
-Show your ability to take risks: Employers seek new hires’ fresh perspectives and potential big ideas.
+Problem-solving skills, combined with creativity, are key to presenting fresh perspectives, which employers seek in new hires.

 Attitude + Gratitude